-SIGA designs and develops novel countermeasures to prevent and treat serious infectious diseases, with an emphasis on biological warfare defense.
-SIGA is now considered a leading drug development company in the biodefense arena.
+SIGA is a commercial-stage pharmaceutical company focused on designing and developing novel countermeasures to prevent and treat serious infectious diseases, with an emphasis on biological warfare defense.
+On July 13, 2018, the United States Food & Drug Administration (FDA) approved oral TPOXX for the treatment of smallpox.
+SIGA is considered a leading drug development company in the biodefense arena.
 Its portfolio of existing drug candidates and its platform for developing additional countermeasures against potential agents of biological warfare are intended to fill a critical need for safe and effective treatments.

 SIGA offers a challenging, dynamic environment with growth opportunity, competitive compensation, and a full benefits program.